Norway World Cup Odds: Group I, Squad and Qualifier Predictions

 You can choose online sportsbooks or you can opt to trade with prediction markets, which are legal in 50 states.
 Prediction markets allow you to get in and out of Norway easily.
 Norway’s World Cup markets are live on Kalshi and Polymarket, with additional event contracts available through DraftKings, FanDuel, and Fanatics via the CME.
 The CME-routed options tend to have shallower liquidity and fewer market types than trading directly on Kalshi or Polymarket, so most serious traders will gravitate toward the latter two.

-- Kalshi currently leads on market variety, with tournament winner, Group I winner, round-by-round advancement, and Golden Boot all available.
+• Kalshi currently leads on market variety, with tournament winner, round-by-round advancement, and Golden Boot all available.
+There are loads of markets on each game too.